Royal wedding children 'bribed with sweets'

 "It was like a family room after a wedding.
 Some parents were trying to wrangle the children, other uncles and aunts were talking to their nephews and nieces."

+Explaining how he managed to "control the kids", he said "they were being bribed with one Smartie here and one Smartie there".

+The fashion photographer also took the couple's official engagement pictures and said Prince Harry and Meghan had requested a "modern twist, a bit of a breath of fresh air" for their wedding shots.

-Another photograph, in black and white, shows the new Duchess of Sussex sitting on Prince Harry's lap as they relax on the steps of Windsor Castle.
+The third photograph, in black and white, shows the new Duchess of Sussex sitting on Prince Harry's lap as they relax on the steps of Windsor Castle.

 Mr Lubomirski described taking the picture.
 "We had about three-and-a-half minutes to take some pictures, because everything was like clockwork, and it was just one of the those magical moments," he said.